LECOM Erie – The Community is Our Campus

 The study of the body is an important part of becoming a competent health care provider.
 LECOM teaches gross anatomy in a climate-controlled lab.
 A modern Osteopathic Manipulative Medicine training lab includes video monitors so students can see close-up demonstrations of OMM techniques.

 The campus includes a student lounge/cafeteria where a professional food service staff provides breakfast and lunch.
 The staff also caters special events for the college.
 Throughout the day, students use the main lounge and the nearby Vora Student Lounge for both individual and group study.
 These areas also serves as multi-purpose rooms for student club activities.
-The LECOM Student Center on Peach Street provides after-class study space along with a Coffee Culture Cafe and Eatery, which is also open to the public.
+The LECOM Student Center on Peach Street provides after-class study space.

 A three-story atrium off West Grandview Boulevard is used for official functions.
 The campus bookstore, which serves LECOM students and the Erie medical community along with the Learning Resource Center and library, are on the third-floor, atrium level.